orchestron-orchestrator/ncurl/README.md

 - `--port <port>`: NETCONF server port (default: 42830)
 - `--username <username>`: Username for authentication (default: admin)
 - `--password <password>`: Password for authentication (default: admin)
+- `--insecure`: Skip SSH host key verification (useful for testing/development)
 - `--verbose`: Enable verbose logging for SSH/NETCONF client debugging

+**Note:** All examples use the `--insecure` flag to skip SSH host key verification.
+This is convenient for testing and development environments where devices may have self-signed certificates or changing host keys because of container restarts.

 ### Commands